What Is a Second Mortgage and How Does It Work?

+What is a second mortgage loan?
 For many homeowners who need cash in short order, a second mortgage in the form of a home equity loan or home equity line of credit is a go-to answer.
-A second mortgage can help you fund everything from home improvements to credit card debt payoff, and for some, a HELOC serves as a security blanket.
+A second mortgage can help you fund anything from home improvements to credit card debt payoff, and for some, a HELOC serves as a security blanket.

 Key Points